June 2, 2021

 When the insurer voluntarily begins paying awards at the total rate after an injured worker undergoes surgery, they will file a SROI-CB with the Board reflecting the change in benefit payments.
 Upon receiving a SROI-CB, the Board will issue a decision reflecting the awards.
 If the insurer fails to file a SROI-CB as required, a penalty of $50 will be assessed pursuant to WCL §25(3)(e).
 Additional penalties may be imposed if a hearing is needed to address periods and rates of disability due to the insurer's failure to timely file a SROI-CB.

-If an injured worker undergoes causally related surgery after being classified PPD and there is evidence that the injured worker is totally disabled following the surgery, but the carrier or self-insured employer (SIE) has not voluntarily begun paying awards at the total rate and filed a SROI-CB, the injured worker may file a Request for Assistance by Injured Worker (Form RFA-1W) requesting that the Board address the issue of whether benefits should be increased to the total disability rate.
+If an injured worker undergoes causally related surgery after being classified PPD and there is evidence that the injured worker is totally disabled following the surgery, but the insurance carrier or self-insured employer (SIE) has not voluntarily begun paying awards at the total rate and filed a SROI-CB, the injured worker may file a Request for Assistance by Injured Worker (Form RFA-1W) requesting that the Board address the issue of whether benefits should be increased to the total disability rate.
 Additionally, the injured worker's counsel can file a Request for Further Action by Legal Counsel (Form RFA-ILC).

 An insurer must follow the procedures described in 12 NYCRR 300.23 prior to reducing any benefits for temporary disability.